Dash-Industry-Forum/Events/event.bs.md

 <figure>

   $$PT = \frac{<{Event/presentationTime}>}{<{EventStream/timescale}>}$$
-  <figcaption>Equation 2: Event Start Time of a MPD event
+  <figcaption>Equation 2: Event Start Time of MPD event
 </figcaption></figure>

 In this document, we use the following common variable names instead of some of above variables to harmonize parameters between Inband events, MPD events, and timed metadata samples: